sevelm/InnoTune/CONVENTIONS.md

 ## 3. C-Files
 ### 3.1 Header
-Following header needs to be inserted at the beginning of the script:
+Following header needs to be inserted at the beginning of the program-code:

 ```
 /*******************************************************************************